 “I’m obsessed with empathy” – Vicky Featherstone

-A solo show I wrote and performed titled What Would Kanye Do? received development funding from Creative Scotland and then premiered at the 2017 Edinburgh Festival Fringe, where I received positive reviews and was shortlisted for the coveted Scottish Arts Club Theatre Award (lovingly nicknamed the Flying Artichoke).
+Also a playwright, in 2017 I received development funding from Creative Scotland to develop solo show What Would Kanye Do? which then premiered at the 2017 Edinburgh Festival Fringe, where I received positive reviews and was shortlisted for the coveted Scottish Arts Club Theatre Award (lovingly nicknamed the Flying Artichoke).

 “Clare Marcie turns in a passionate performance as Natalie, the young intern who, however ineffectually, is at least trying to bring this world of abuse to light.”
 (Blind Eye Joyce Macmillan – The Scotsman)